 Cannonball Tree Distribution, Habitat, and Ecology

 The amazing Cannonball Tree evolved as native to a region already well known for supporting a rich diversity of flora.
-In point of fact, this amazing tree evolved as endemic to the region consisting of portions of Central America and South America.
+In point of fact, this amazing tree evolved as endemic to the breathtaking region consisting of portions of Central America and South America.

 Understandably, it thrives in a tropical climate, sharing its habitat with related species, such as the Brazil nut.
 It also shares some traits with other types of local flora.
 The tree achieves its pollination via the activities of various species of bee endemic to its region.

 These include such varieties as bumblebees, wasps, and flower flies, to name a few.
-However, carpenter bees appear to be a primary pollinator of this truly remarkable tree.
-All this action occurs despite the fact that the tree produces no nectar.
+Carpenter bees, however, appear to be a primary pollinator of this truly remarkable tree.
+All this action occurs despite the astounding fact that the tree produces no nectar.

 The fascinating Cannonball Tree also remains entirely dependent upon local wildlife for its propagation.
-In point of fact, these become dispersed by different animals that feed on the fruits of the plant.
+In point of fact, its many seeds become dispersed by different animals that feed on the fruits of the plant.
 It has no other means of maintaining its numbers.

 When these seeds fall to the ground, the tough outer shell breaks open.
 This then, obviously, reveals the fruit within.
 Animals such as domestic pigs and chickens, among others, consume the fruit voraciously.
 Consequently, these later spread the seeds via droppings.